 So I serialize Most Revolutionary here, along with more liberatory fiction, criticism, and commentary in both prose and script forms.

-I’m also currently serializing the anti-Empire, anti-Trump novel Loop Day: Two low-level Oval Office aides must relive the day of their deaths over and over again, in a doomsday time loop that will end only if they foil the plan to assassinate the President and save the world.
+Two low-level Oval Office aides must relive the day of their deaths over and over again, in a doomsday time loop that will end only if they foil the plan to assassinate the insane President and save the world.

 I’ll save the liberation lit manifestos for later [update: see the many topical political and literary commentaries throughout this site] and for now let the art speak for itself.
-It is anyway its own form of manifesto — and liberatory partisan cultural event and experience — an attempt to live wholly in the world, and to change it, possibly even revolutionize it, one powerful story at a time.
+It is anyway its own form of manifesto — and liberatory partisan cultural event and experience — an attempt to live wholly in the world, and to change it, to revolutionize it, one powerful story at a time.